Kiowa National Grassland, NM

-This massive revegetation project was completed in partnership with NM Department of Game and Fish and the US Forest Service in the Kiowa National Grassland and follows years of other restoration efforts, including the removal of tamarisk and Siberian elm using a massive aerial herbicide application and the subsequent mastication of the dead trees.
+This massive revegetation project was completed in partnership with NM Department of Game and Fish and the US Forest Service in the Kiowa National Grassland and follows years of other restoration efforts, including the removal of tamarisk and Siberian elm using a large-scale aerial herbicide application and the subsequent mastication of the dead trees.

-To restore and enhance native riparian and upland habitats following the removal of invasive trees, we harvested and planted around 50,000 willow stems and 800 cottonwood poles along the Canadian River within Mills Canyon.
+To restore and enhance native riparian and upland habitats following the removal of the invasive trees, we harvested and planted around 50,000 willow stems and 800 cottonwood poles along the Canadian River within Mills Canyon.
 Additionally, we planted 750 native container plants, including NM Olive, Netleaf Hackberry, Chokecherry, False Indigo, Winterfat, Skunkbush Sumac, Woods Rose, and Mountain Mahogany.